KreativeThinker/pini/README.md

 - [ ] CLI flags for silent mode / auto init
 - [ ] Add more frameworks
 - [ ] Add Dockerized database initialization (MySQL, PostgreSQL, Supabase)

 ---

-## 💡 Why?

-I got tired of rewriting the same setup boilerplate for every new idea?
-PIni exists so you can **stop configuring** and **start building** without compromising on code quality and commits.
-No need to create the same custom components for frontend, just import them into the templates directory and it will auto-replicate.

-In other words, this project is aimed at doing things in the best and laziest way possible.

----